There are three main ways you can find out if you are the subject of an outstanding warrant. These are by:

 - bench warrants.

-A California arrest warrant authorizes law enforcement officers to arrest and detain a person that they suspect committed a crime outside of an officer’s presence.1
+A California arrest warrant authorizes law enforcement officers to arrest and detain you if they suspect you committed a crime outside of an officer’s presence.1

-Judges issue arrest warrants by order of the court based on:
+Judges or magistrates issue arrest warrants by order of the court based on:

 - evidence presented to them by a peace officer and/or a District Attorney, or